 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 - Where we need to comply with a legal or regulatory obligation

 Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email or text message.
 You have the right to withdraw consent to marketing at any time by contacting us at email@example.com and we will delete your data from our systems.
 However, you acknowledge this will limit our ability to provide the best possible services to you.

 As already indicated above, with your permission and/or where permitted by law, we may also use your data for marketing purposes which may include contacting you by email AND/OR telephone with information, news and offers on our Services.
 We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that we fully protect your rights and comply with our obligations under the Data Protection Legislation and the Privacy and Electronic Communications (EC Directive) Regulations 2003, as amended in 2004, 2011 and 2015.

 How do we store your data and security

 We only keep your data for as long as we need to in order to use it, and/or for as long as we have your permission to keep it.
 In any event, we will conduct an annual review to ascertain whether we need to keep your data.
 Your data will be deleted if we no longer need it.

-Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the US.
+Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the European Union and the United Kingdom to the US.
 For further details, see the European Commission: EU-US Privacy Shield.